-Section 11 requires management to annually provide certain information concerning water usage and billing to home owners and to post the information in a clearly visible location in at least one common area of the park.
-The management must provide each home owner a monthly water bill showing the amount owed by the home owner, the total amount owed by all the home owners in the park, the methodologies used to determine the amount billed to each home owner, and, if the management purchases the water from a provider, the total amount paid by the management to the provider.
+The act clarifies management's duties concerning maintenance and repair of a park and creates new duties relating to the maintenance and repair of water, sewer, and other utility service lines or related connections.
+Management must annually provide certain information concerning water usage and billing to home owners and post the information in a clearly visible location in at least one common area of the park.
+If management charges home owners for water usage in the park, management must provide each home owner a monthly water bill showing the amount owed by the home owner, the total amount owed by all home owners in the park, the methodologies used to determine the amount billed to each home owner, and, if management purchases the water from a provider, the total amount paid by management to the provider.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)